effajr/predicting_alarm_audibility/README.md

 </p>

 ### Model training
-`main_train.py` provides an example of code that could be run to train models similarly to what was done in the paper.
+` python main_train.py` provides an example of code that could be run to train models similarly to what was done in the paper.